kiransalve/Power-BI/Learn with Gigs/Questions.md

 The same Date table works for all.
 ```

-2. Role-Playing Dimension - A single dimension used in multiple roles inside the same model.
+2. Role-Playing Dimension -  A role-playing dimension is a single dimension table that connects to a fact table multiple times for different roles, like Order Date and Ship Date.

 Example: